 I also have these Thanksgiving centers for literacy and math.
 My favorite activity is the “Gobble the Corn” where the turkey’s beak is a greater/less than symbol and students have to decide which corn card number is larger–so cute!
 This pack is perfect for the whole month of November and ideal for most Kindergarten, First and Second grade classes.
 It also includes an editable writing prompt with Turkey Craft so students can share what they are most thankful for–the turkey is a simple color and cut so it doesn’t take a lot of prep and students aren’t spending an hour cutting/glueing (who has time for that?!).
 You can see more of what’s included here.

 And we can’t forget about the read-alouds!
 I begin most of my months with switching out our book display and gathering my read alouds (I’m oddly protective over them haha!).
 Most students (and even adults) will take one look at this book and immediately think it’s about Halloween.
 But….it’s not!
 It’s a great transition book from Halloween to Thanksgiving (the pumpkin is actually a gourd, and he sits down for a Thanksgiving meal at the end).
-Here are a few more of my favorite Thanksgiving read-alouds (you can find the links to them below the image).
+Here are a few more of my favorite Thanksgiving read-alouds.
+You can click on any of the books to see them on Amazon.